- Aim of this page

 - Any offences against children or which raised concern with regard to child protection.

-A number of things should be taken into account when considering a person’s suitability to become or remain a teacher
+When considering a person’s suitability to become or remain a teacher schools will review:

 - The length of time which has passed since the offence without any further convictions